rsform/jacquard/README.md

 > [!WARNING]
 > A lot of the streaming code is still pretty experimental.
 The examples work, though.\
 The modules are also less well-documented, and don't have code examples.
 There are also a lot of utility functions for conveniently working with the streams and transforming them which are lacking.
 Use [`n0-future`](https://docs.rs/n0-future/latest/n0_future/index.html) to work with them, that is what Jacquard uses internally as much as possible.
+I would also note the same for the repository crate until I've had more third parties test it.

 ### Changelog